 \section{Introduction}

-There is significant evidence to show that dark matter makes up the majority of the matter in the universe and that this dark matter is non-relativistic and collisionless ~\cite{Buckley2018,Ade2015,Schwabe2016,Armendariz2014}.
-Strong evidence for this cold dark matter (CDM) picture comes from fluctuations in the comic microwave background~\cite{Giesen2012,Aghanim2020}.
+There is significant evidence to show that dark matter makes up the majority of the matter in the Universe and that this evidence suggests that dark matter is nonrelativistic and collisionless ~\cite{Buckley2018,Ade2015,Schwabe2016,Armendariz2014}.
+Strong evidence for this cold dark matter (CDM) picture comes from fluctuations in the cosmic microwave background~\cite{Giesen2012,Aghanim2020}.
 We still know very little about the microphysics of the particle or particles that comprise dark matter.
-One of the most successful and well-studied dark matter paradigms is weakly-interacting massive particles (WIMPs).
-WIMPs are consistent with many of the large scale structures formed in the universe, but, at small scales, questions remain.
-Models, such as the WIMP model and other cold, colisionless models, with only dark matter predict dense cusps at the center of dark matter halos, but dark matter halos have constant density cores in observations and other simulations.
+One of the most successful and well-studied dark matter paradigms is weakly interacting massive particles (WIMPs).
+WIMPs are consistent with the statistics of large-scale structures formed in the Universe.
+However, at small scales, questions remain.
+Models, such as the WIMP model and other cold, collisionless models, with only dark matter predict dense cusps at the center of dark matter halos.
+Observations suggest that many dark matter halos have constant density cores.
 This apparent issue may be resolved with the inclusion of baryonic processes such as supernova feedback, tidal stripping, and dynamical friction~\cite{Popolo2016,Marsh2015}.

-Traditional CDM models like WIMPs also face the missing satellite problem, which refers to the discrepancy between the few subhalos we observe and the number found in CDM simulations.
-There are several proposed theoretical solutions to problem~\cite{Buckley2018,Spergel2000,Avila_Reese2001,Kamionkowski2000}.
-This problem might also be fixed as physicists are finding more subhalos.
-WIMPs also face the ``too big to fail" problem, which comes from the most dense dwarf galaxy-hosting subhalos being systematically denser than what we infer from the brightest Milky Way satellite galaxies~\cite{Papastergis2014}.
+Traditional CDM models like WIMPs faced the missing satellite problem, which is the discrepancy between the few subhalos we observed and the number found in CDM simulations.
+There are several proposed theoretical solutions to the problem~\cite{Buckley2018,Spergel2000,Avila_Reese2001,Kamionkowski2000}.
+As astronomers find more satellite galaxies, there is increasing confidence that the missing satellite problem is no longer a real problem.
+WIMPs also face the ``too big to fail" problem, which comes from the most dense dwarf galaxy-hosting subhalos predicted by simulations being systematically denser than what we infer from the brightest Milky Way satellite galaxies~\cite{Papastergis2014}.
 This problem might also be solved by including baryonic effects such as supernova feedback and tidal stripping~\cite{Popolo2016,Marsh2015}.